Skip to main content

 1. Obtain a template file (either exported from an existing model or received from a colleague)

-2. Navigate to the Manage Templates
+2. Navigate to the Manage Templates page

 4. Select the template file from your local filesystem